 HIE Use Case Requirements

 The table below lists the HIE Use Case categories allowed to be implemented to meet the Year 1 to Year 4 Requirements.
-Year 1 no longer applies to any providers.
-Providers in Year 2 to 4 need to implement a Provider-to-Provider Communications Use Case.
+Year 1 and 2 no longer apply to any providers.
+Providers in Year 3 and beyond need to implement a Provider-to-Provider Communications Use Case.

 The use case examples listed in the table are for reference only, as other use cases may be suitable as well, provided these fit the categories allowed to satisfy the requirements.
 Note that the requirements are the minimum a provider must implement.
 To take advantage of the benefits of HIE, providers are encouraged to implement additional HIE use cases beyond the requirements.